 +1 315 532 7622 (USA)

-Legacy code that exists with all enterprises today is because of the accumulation of Technical Debt.
-According to Wikipedia, Technical Debt reflects the implied cost of additional rework caused by choosing an easy (limited) solution now instead of using a better approach that would take longer.
+Technical debt accumulation leads to legacy code that exists with all enterprises today.
+According to Wikipedia, technical debt refers to the implied cost of additional work caused by choosing an easy (limited) solution instead of using a better but longer approach.

-Just like monetary debt, if the technical debt is not repaid, it can accumulate interest, making it harder to implement changes to keep up with the growing business expectations.
+Like monetary debt, unpaid technical can accumulate interest, making it harder to implement changes to keep up with the growing business expectations.

 The platform decomposes the complete application architecture into business-meaningful and easily maintainable abstract layers.

-These abstraction layers allow organizations to manage dependencies, configure access management, perform integrations, and adopt new technologies discretely and in turn reduce the technical debt pile-up thereby making it easier for organizations to continually adapt applications to changing business needs.
+These abstraction layers allow organizations to manage dependencies, configure access management, perform integrations, and adopt new technologies discretely and reduce the technical debt pile-up, making it easier for organizations to adapt applications to their business needs.

-When you build an application using Neutrinos low code, you get to design your application in such a way that changes made to the application flow or the client logic, does not affect the server flows or the server logic.
-Also, the changes made to the client logic and the server logic do not affect the user interface.
-All of these put together do not affect the authorization and authentication of the app.
+When you build an application using Neutrinos low-code platform, you get to design your application to make the changes flow or not allow the client logic to affect the server flows or the server logic.
+Also, the changes made to the client logic and the server logic does not affect the user interface.
+All of this put together does not affect the authorization and authentication of the app.

-Only those layers that need to be redesigned are taken out and replaced with the newly designed layers.
-Thereby, reducing the accumulation of technical dept to great extent.
+Only those layers that need redesigning are taken out and replaced with the newly designed layers.
+This task reduces the accumulation of technical debt significantly.

-If you have 2 versions of your APIs created as server flows, you can create the client logic to call a specific version of the API, wherein the server team can make changes to the other version of the API without causing any disruption.
+If you have created two versions of APIs as server flows, you can create the client logic to call a specific version of the API, and the server team can make changes to the other version of the API without disruption.

-Once the latest API is ready to be deployed , the client logic can change its logic to call the latest one.
+Once the latest API is ready to be deployed, the client logic can readjust itself to call the latest one.

-Similarly, within a layer, elements can be abstracted and redesigned without affecting the rest of the layer.
-For example, server flows can be designed in such a way that only specific flows or a node could be replaced without affecting the overall integrations to various environments.
+Similarly, you can abstract and redesign a part of the layer without affecting the rest of it.
+For example, you can design server flows to replace specific flows or nodes without affecting the overall integrations to various environments.

-In the server flow displayed above, the find operation to be performed on the MongoDB operation can be deleted without affecting the database configuration connection, or the insert operation.
+In the server flow displayed above, you can delete the “find” operation on MongoDB without affecting the database configuration connection or the “insert” operation.

 Also, you can abstract database flows completely from other operational flows.
-For example, you can create a server service called MongoDB User Management service, that has server flows to perform CRUD operations on the MongoDB Database.
+For example, you can create a server service called MongoDB User Management Service with server flows to perform CRUD operations on the MongoDB Database.

-Neutrinos Low Code Development Platform does not only provide abstraction while designing your app, it extends the functionality even to the deployment phase.
+Neutrinos Low-Code Platform does not only provide abstraction while designing your app, but it also extends the functionality even to the deployment phase.

-By enabling abstraction and reducing technical debt, low code application development platforms such as Neutrinos enables your organizations to strike the balance they need to increase the speed of development, and to continually adapt existing applications to meet business needs.
+By enabling abstraction and reducing technical debt, Neutrinos’ Low-Code Application Development Platform enables your organization to increase the speed of development and continually adapt existing applications to meet business needs.